renovatebot/renovate/docs/usage/self-hosted-configuration.md

 You can use the `dockerImagePrefix` option to override this default.

 Say you want to pull your images from `ghcr.io/renovatebot`.
-You would use put this in your configuration file:
+You would put this in your configuration file:

 ```json
 {